ErikCumps/spwproject/src/DATA/README.txt

   Generate OOB dumps in CSV format for SP:WaW and winSPWW2 OOB data files.

-  Generate savegame reports for SP:WaW and winSPWW2 savegames.
+  Generate reports for SP:WaW and winSPWW2 savegames.

-  Generate snapshot reports.
+  Generate reports for spwawlib snapshot files.

 spwdecompose.exe